acucciniello/acucciniello.com/_posts/2017-06-23-How-to-Use-alexa--skill--boilerplate.md

 That registers your skill with AWS Lambda.
 Now you only need to do a couple of manual things to actually test this skill in AWS Lambda:

-1. When in the AWS Lambda homepage, click on the skill you just created
+1.When in the AWS Lambda homepage, click on the skill you just created

 ![AWSLambdaFunctionsImage](https://github.com/acucciniello/acucciniello.com/blob/gh-pages/assets/alexa-boiler/aws_lam_functs.png)

-2. Click test
+2.Click test

 ![TestButtonImage](https://github.com/acucciniello/acucciniello.com/blob/gh-pages/assets/alexa-boiler/save_test_button.png)

-3. This will ask you to bring up a test event.
+3.This will ask you to bring up a test event.
 Click the scroll down menu and select 'Alexa Start Session'.

 ![StartSessionImage](https://github.com/acucciniello/acucciniello.com/blob/gh-pages/assets/alexa-boiler/start_session.png)

-4. Click Save and test
+4.Click Save and test

 ![SaveTestButton](https://github.com/acucciniello/acucciniello.com/blob/gh-pages/assets/alexa-boiler/save_test_button.png)

-5. It succeeds!
+5.It succeeds!

 ## Conclusion